Schibsted Software Engineer Salary in Greater Stockholm | SEK 663K-SEK 695K+ | Levels.fyi

 The median Software Engineer compensation in Greater Stockholm package at Schibsted totals SEK 695K per year.
-View the base salary, stock, and bonus breakdowns for Schibsted's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Schibsted's total compensation packages.
 Last updated: 10/2/2025

 Company